LastS3cond/DataDashboard/README.md

 (https://imgur.com/a/2xSTFlv.gif)

 ## Notes

-Describe any challenges encountered while building the app.
-Had a couple challenges with routing, but found useNavigation to be very helpful in that endeavor.
+Some challenges encountered were with routing, but found useNavigation to be very helpful in that endeavor.

 ## License

     Copyright [2023] [Jaydon Bingham]